okirch/libcurlies/README.md

 of its list of values, and "appending" a value to an attribute will always extend its list of values.

-A node has a type, commonly a name, and can hold an arbitrary number of
+A node has a type, an optional name, and can hold an arbitrary number of
 attributes:

 ```console